gatsbyjs/gatsby/docs/docs/graphql-concepts.md

 #### Query Fields

 The four words `site`, `id`, `siteMetadata`, and `title` are marked as "Fields".
-Any first level fields -- like `site` in the diagram -- are sometimes referred to as root level fields, though the name isn't important as all fields in GraphQL queries behave the same.
+Any top-level fields -- like `site` in the diagram -- are sometimes referred to as **root level fields**, though the name doesn't signify functional significance as all fields in GraphQL queries behave the same.

 ## How to learn GraphQL